Skip to main content

 Overview

 Guardrails are a pipeline of rules that run before a request reaches any LLM provider.
-They can inspect, modify, or reject requests — giving you centralized control over every prompt that flows through GOModel.
+They can inspect, modify, or reject requests — giving you centralized control over every prompt that flows through GoModel.
 Guardrails work across all text-based endpoints:

 • /v1/chat/completions